Alakaresh/customiizer/README.md

 The floating panel uses a grayscale theme so it stays visually distinct from the product page.
 The **Save** button now appears in black for higher contrast.

+## Mobile block

+A new **Blocage Mobile** section is available in the Dashboard.
+Use the checkbox to disable access from smartphones.
+When enabled, visitors on a phone see a placeholder message defined in `header.php`.